Pedro-HMV/NumOpt/README.md

     local_optima : list[tuple[float, float]]
         list of optimal points for the function, i.e., det H(x,y) > 0
     optima_by_type : dict[str, list[tuple[float, float]]]
-        dictionary with a list of local maxima (identified by the key 'maxima') and a list of local minima (identified by the key 'minima') global_optima : dict[str, dict[(str, tuple[float,float]), (str, float)]] dictionary that holds the greatest local maximum point with its value and the smallest minimum point with its value
+        dictionary with a list of local maxima (identified by the key 'maxima') and a list of local minima (identified by the key 'minima') global_optima : dict[str, dict[(str, tuple[float,float]), (str, float)]] dictionary that holds the maximum point with the greatest value, the minimum point with the smallest value and their respective values

     Methods
     -------